earnedkibbles58/ICCPS_2022_MoS/README.md

 run -it iccps_2022mos:latest
 ```

-This should result in a command line
+This should result in a command line within the docker.

 We have divided the instructions for the reproducability package by each figure/table.
 The parentheses indicate the expected runtime of each script.
 The visualization scripts all have negligible runtimes.

 Figure 2: Expected runtime 3 mins.